 Interestingly, in 2012, the NRC pointed out some shortcomings with respect to defense-in-depth, noting that “after decades of use, no clear definition or criteria exist on how to define adequate defense-in-depth protections; that the concept of defense-in-depth is not used consistently, and there is no guidance on how much defense-in-depth is sufficient…” [A Proposed Risk Management Regulatory Framework, NUREG-2150].

 So where does that leave us?
-While recognizing the lack of a perfect understanding of defense-in-depth, NRC by no means disavows its importance, reiterating that defense-in-depth is a basic element of its overall safety philosophy.
-We may not know everything, but by designing as best we can, by recognizing and accounting for uncertainties – and then adjusting for these uncertainties through design changes, operational procedure modifications, emergency planning capabilities, etc. – we are as prepared as possible to prevent and mitigate accidents.
+While recognizing the lack of a perfect understanding of defense-in-depth, NRC by no means disavows its importance, and has routinely reiterated that defense-in-depth is a basic element of its overall safety philosophy.
+In other words, we may not know everything, but by designing as best we can, by recognizing and accounting for uncertainties – and then adjusting for these uncertainties through design changes, operational procedure modifications, emergency planning capabilities, etc. – we are as prepared as possible to prevent and mitigate accidents.